Balboa Park - museums, gardens, architecture, just to walk around

 If it's a really clear day, drive up to top of Mount Soledad.
 The view at sunset is to die for.

-For shopping, drift through Horton Plaza -- but when you get hungry, leave there and head out to the Gaslamp Quarter. over 7 years ago
+For shopping, drift through Horton Plaza -- but when you get hungry, leave there and head out to the Gaslamp Quarter. almost 8 years ago

 Hit up the Harbor (just South of the airport) and you can take in the Maritime Museum, the ferry to Coronado, tour a real aircraft carrier (The Midway), and grab lunch at the Fish Market.
 Then walk East on Broadway a few blocks to India, turn left and wander through Little Italy.
 Grab desert and coffee while taking in the culture.